Stewart’s Original Hot Dogs

 “The Little Orange Drive-In That Could”

-Our story began in 1932, when the husband and wife team of John Louis and Gertrude Mandt opened the first drive-in restaurant in Huntington.
-They purchased a little piece of land at 2445 Fifth Avenue and built, at a cost of $1,750, a tiny orange building that still stands today.
-The menu Consisted of only two items: Stewart’s Root Beer and popcorn.
+Our story began in 1932 when the husband and wife team of John Louis and Gertrude Mandt opened the first drive-in restaurant in Huntington.
+They purchased a little piece of land at 2445 Fifth Avenue and built it at a cost of $1,750 - a tiny orange building that still stands today.
+The menu that time consisted of only two items: Stewart’s Root Beer and Popcorn.
 Sales for the first day totaled an unimpressive 50 cents.

-In 1951, at age 13, their son, John Mandt Sr., began working with his parents.
+In 1951, John Mandt Sr., their son at age 13, began working with his parents.
 After serving his country in the U.S. Marine Corps, he returned to work in the family business.
 When his parents retired in the late 1970s, he became the third generation to own and operate the Little Orange Drive-In.
 Challenged by the proliferation of chain restaurants in the Huntington area, John felt in order to maintain their market share he needed to expand.
-Beginning in 1979 and continuing through 1998 additional locations were added.
+Beginning in 1979 and continuing through 1998, additional locations were added.

 Like his father, John Mandt Jr. began working at the drive-in at age 13.
 That was in the summer of 1976.
-After attending college at Marshall University, he followed in the footsteps of his great-grandparents, his grandparents and his father, working to continue and expand the family business.
+After attending college, he followed in the footsteps of his great-grandparents, his grandparents and his father, working to continue and expand the family business.
 He was instrumental in assisting his father during the restaurant’s expansion years.

 James E. Casto